Joe Penner: Reception in film

 After covering the 1932–34 rise of Jack Pearl, Elizabeth McLeod summed up Penner's popularity:The ultimate Depression-era zany was Joe Penner.
 A forgotten performer today to most, and little more than a footnote to the average OTR [old-time radio] fan, Penner was a national craze in 1933–34.
 There is no deep social meaning in his comedy, no shades of subtlety — just utter slapstick foolishness, delivered in an endearingly simpering style that's the closest thing the 1930s had to Pee-wee Herman.
 An added attraction was Penner's in-character singing each week of a whimsical novelty song, specially written to suit his style.
 Like Pearl, however, Penner was doomed to early decline by the sheer repetitiveness of his format, even though he remained very popular with children right up to the end of his radio career.

-Part of the reason for Penner's relative obscurity in modern times is the lack of surviving recordings of Penner's work.
-His radio show aired in the early 1930s; widespread recording of popular radio shows began in 1936, just as his show was ending.

 Personal life

-In 1928, he married showgirl Eleanor May Vogt (1908–1946).
+In 1928, he married showgirl Eleanor May Vogt.

-Penner died from a heart attack in his sleep in Philadelphia, Pennsylvania, in 1941, aged 36.
-His funeral in Los Angeles was attended by more than 2000 people.
+Penner died from a heart attack in his sleep in Philadelphia, Pennsylvania on January 10, 1941, aged 36.
+His funeral in Los Angeles was attended by more than 2,000 people.